sokolai/manual/source/mail-forwarding.rst

  Mail to forwardme will be forwarded to mail@allcolorsarebeautiful.example.
  [isabell@philae ~]$

+Alternatively, you can redirect directly to a local mailbox.
+For example ''promotions'' should get redirected to ''info@...''.
+Thus: ''uberspace mail user forward set promotions admin''
 .. tip::
     ``uberspace mail user forward set`` overwrites existing configurations.